 Video games have fans of all ages.
 It is not surprising since the newcomers have in their hands the most cutting-edge technology to enjoy many adventures and titles.
-But the older ones have seen some of the titles and consoles that have given them hours and hours of gaming, not to mention that they have experienced a great evolution in their hands.
+But the older ones have seen some of the titles and consoles that have given them hours and hours of gaming on android consoles, not to mention that they have experienced a great evolution in their hands.
 In fact, it is the more seasoned ones who miss those stories of yesteryear and now many of them can relive them thanks to some of the best Android consoles.

 What is an Android console and what is it for?